 To create a new document with the Preset characteristics, simply tap anywhere on the Card.

 Before creating a document, you can also decide its orientation as Portrait (A) or Landscape format by tapping the button at the top right of the Document Picker.

 ⚠️ The orientation toggle only applies to the Paper and Devices formats.

 Creating a Custom-Size Document

-Creating a new document in the specific size you need is really easy.
-From the Document Picker tap the Custom Size button or the 3 dots at the bottom right corner of each Preset Template.
+Creating a new document in the specific size you need is easy.
+From the Document Picker tap the Custom Size button or the 3 dots button at the bottom right corner of each Preset Template.
 This will automatically bring up the Template Options on the right side of the Doc Picker.

-Here you can immediately set:
+Here you can set the following properties:

 A - the Document Name,

 D - save it as a template.

 Then tap the Create button (E), and the new document will open automatically.